kbook6/kbook6/README.md

 ## ⟡ About Me ⟡
 ✩ Pronouns: She/her
-✩ Georgia Tech Almuna (BS Biochemistry)
+✩ Master of Science in Energy | Texas A&M University 2027
-✩ Texas A&M Energy Institute Graduate Student (Master in Energy)
+✩ Bachelor of Science in Biochemistry | Georgia Institute of Technology 2024
 ✩ Aspiring polyglot (Spanish and German)
 ✩ Currently learning: Python and R